Classic Tetris World Championship: Rolling era (2022–present)

 Although Huff had lost in 2021, he demonstrated the effectiveness of a new style of play known as "rolling."
 Originally introduced by CTWC regular Chris "Cheez" Martinez, the playstyle involves partially depressing the controller's D-pad with one hand, while tapping the back of the controller with the fingers of the other, pushing the controller the rest of the way into the first hand and registering an input.
 The new strategy has brought in a wave of scoring records, with the world record more than quadrupling, and has seen former DAS players and hypertappers (including the Artiagas) adopt the playing style.

 The 2022 tournament, held in Portland for the first time in three years, was dominated by rollers.
 Eric Tolt "EricICX" defeated Justin Yu "Fractal161" to win the title three games to one.
 The third game saw both players exceed 2.1 million points, with Tolt winning the game and later the crown.

 The 2023 event saw Yu win his first title, coming from 0–2 down to defeat Eve "Sidnev" Commandeur of the Netherlands 3–2 in the final.
 Commandeur also set the qualifying record with 16 maxouts, which was tied by both Willis Gibson "Blue Scuti" and Noah Dengler in the 2024 event.

 In the 2024 tournament, now held in Pasadena, Alex Thach claimed his first title, defeating former two-time champion Michael Artiaga in a close 3:2 decider.

 The 2025 tournament again was won by Thach, notably without losing a single game in bracket play.
 Thach also set a new qualifying record by tying the previous 16 maxouts, but with an additional high score of 971,440 points, less than a tetris short of an unprecedented 17th maxout.

+The 2026 tournament saw Michael Artiaga "dogplayingtetris" reclaim the title to secure his third world championship, defeating "meme" 3–2 in the final.
+In the semifinals, Artiaga advanced after two-time defending champion Alex Thach was forced to forfeit the match due to an injury.
+With the ultimate tournament victory, Artiaga broke Thach's title streak and became the first player since Jonas Neubauer to win three world championships.
+He also became the first person to win a world championship with two different playstyles.